saru2020/AI_POCs/Movies_Graph_RAG_Demo/blog/blog.md

    - **Overview:** A youngster's journey
 ```

-We could see it almost picked only the comedy movies even with the smallest dataset of 33 movies we had fed it with reinstating that the relationship data was adding significant value.
+We could see it almost picked only the comedy movies even with the smallest dataset of 33 movies we had fed it with, reinstating that the relationship data was adding significant value.

 ## Conclusion
-`Context` is everything to a LLM and a good model fed with as much context as possible yields better results and this demonstration with RAG vs GraphRAG is the proof for it.
+`Context` is everything to a LLM and a good model fed with as much context as possible yields better results and this POC/demonstration with RAG vs GraphRAG is the simplest example of that.